-Sharing the Load
+Sharing The Load

-Groups can decide to split these tasks between a few roles.
-Some core roles include a facilitator (to guide discussions), a group representative (to orient members), secretary (tracking group activities), treasurer (to manage and report on finances), and meeting volunteers (to help with member assistance, room set up, etc.).
+Groups can decide to split these tasks between a few people.

+Some common core roles include:

+- A facilitator (to guide discussions). - A group representative (to orient members). - A secretary (tracking group activities). - A treasurer (to manage and report on finances). - Meeting volunteers (to help with member assistance, room set up, etc.).